-Not sure how to set up your new HDTV and home theater system to ensure optimal picture quality?
+Not sure how to set up your new HD or UHD (also known as 4K) TV and home theater system to ensure optimal picture quality?
 Here are a few things to consider:

 Here are some of the most common cables you may use with your home theater system and their unique characteristics:

-HDMI cables are the best option for high-definition signals, HDMI is the only type of cable that’s capable of delivering 3D and 4K content.
+HDMI cables are the best option for high-definition signals, HDMI is the only type of cable that’s capable of delivering 3D and 4K content and is excellent at delivering high motion rates.
 HDMI cables can also help you minimize the clutter behind your home theater system since they do not require a separate, dedicated audio cable.

 Digital optical audio cables are compatible to use with standard and high definition sources.
 Often times these types are cables are also called fiber optic cables.
 These cables are a great option if you are looking to connect a soundbar or source that needs to carry sound to your HDTV.
 This cable looks a little different than other cables due to the precision-made connector ends that ensure an ideal fit.